its-poussin/heyoo-xyz/README.md

 - 👋 Hey there!
 I’m @ItsPoussin
-- 👀 I’m interested in Web ans Python Development
+- 👀 I’m interested in Web and Python Development
 - 🌱 I’m currently learning JavaScript
 - 📫 How to reach me :
 - Email : poussinjaunedu10@gmail.com